inigar/number-guessing-game/README.md

 🎮 How to Play

 1. Enter a number in the input box
-2. Click Check
+2. Click Submit
 3. The game will tell you if your guess is:
       ✅ Correct
       🔼 Too High
       🔽 Too Low
 4. Keep guessing until you win!
-5. Click Play Again to restart
+5. Click start new game